mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 XX% of Is It Keto's visits come from search engines, but I've never been able to connect any change I implement to any fluctuation in search engine traffic.
 There were months when I added lots of content, [tuned page titles and headings](/retrospectives/2019/09/#taking-affiliate-revenue-advice-from-reddit), and [earned high-ranking backlinks](/retrospectives/2019/09/#finally-a-backlink-for-is-it-keto), yet traffic remained flat.
 At other points, I completely ignored the site for months and Google traffic grew the entire time.

-Is It Keto was also my biggest expense, as I outsourced a lot of my content writing.
+Is It Keto was also my biggest expense, as I outsourced much of the writing.
 I spent far more than I should have because I didn't know what rates were reasonable and when to give up on an underperforming writer.
 I learned a lot from the process and wrote a seemingly too-niche-to-be-popular [guide to hiring content writers](/hiring-content-writers/) based on my experience.

 ### mtlynch.io *(this blog)*